Information for Enrolled StudentsEmail Setup

 Information for International Students

 After you enroll in Professional Studies courses as an Emerson student, you will need to have an Emerson Account, also known as an ECNet (Emerson College network) account, which will grant you access to the college's computer network.
 An Emerson Account username and password will enable you to use computers in Emerson's labs, enroll in future courses, access course management pages (such as Canvas) for online courses, access the Library, and activate your Emerson email account.
 A few hours (up to 24 hours) after you register for a course, you will receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your password to access the College's online services.
-If you did not receive your activation email, please check your Spam folder first in case the message did not reach your inbox, and then submit an IT help ticket and a member of the IT team can assist with troubleshooting your request.
 NOTE: If you have taken courses with Emerson prior to August 20, 2020 and already have an Emerson account, you will still need to create a Temporary Account to grant you initial access to this registration website (professional.emerson.edu).
 After you register for classes via this website, then your existing Emerson credentials may be used for your future logins.